Beyond Witch Mountain

 Beyond Witch Mountain is a 1982 American science fantasy television film directed by Robert Day.
-It is a sequel to Escape to Witch Mountain (1975) and is the third installment in the Witch Mountain franchise.
+It is a sequel to Escape to Witch Mountain (1975) and the third installment in the Witch Mountain franchise.
 While most parts were recast, including Tia and Tony, Eddie Albert returned to play Jason O'Day from the original 1975 film.

 Beyond Witch Mountain aired on CBS as episode 19 of season 28 of Walt Disney on February 20, 1982.

 While the siblings Tia and Tony are teenagers in the original sequel film Return from Witch Mountain (1978), the characters in Beyond Witch Mountain are younger, closer in age to their depiction in the first film, Escape to Witch Mountain (1975).

 Plot

 Tia and Tony follow their Uncle Bené as he leaves the Witch Mountain colony.
 As they catch up to him in the woods, Deranian and Foreman, henchmen of billionaire Aristotle Bolt, shoot tranquilizer darts toward the trio in an attempt to capture the children.
 Bené reverses the darts in mid-air, and one strikes Foreman as Deranian runs from the scene.

 Tia and Tony learn that Bené has left the colony in search of his long-lost grandson.
 In a vision, Bené discovered that his grandson, Gregory, also a survivor from their lost world, used his telekinetic powers to move a log across a river to save drowning children.
 Bené first encourages Tia and Tony to return to the safety of Witch Mountain, but they insist that they can help and Bené concedes.
 Tia, Tony and Bené set up camp in the woods for the night, and they begin to visualize a cabin, which they draw in the dirt with a stick.
 Bené finally reveals to the children that his time on Earth has come to an end.
 As he passes away and his body evaporates, he tells the children to go to the cabin to seek help in finding Gregory.

 The next morning, Tia ascertains that the cabin belonged to Jason O’Day.
 They reunite with Jason, who reluctantly agrees to help them find and return Gregory to Witch Mountain, after Tony reveals that Bolt is again pursuing them.
 The children are also reunited with Winkie, Tia's black cat, who she entrusted to Jason at the end of Escape.